 Roughen slope surfaces with large cobble or track walking.

 Install linear sediment controls along the toe of the slope, face of the slope, and at the grade breaks of exposed slopes according to sheet flow lengths as shown in Table 1 until slope has reached Notice of Termination conditions for erosion protection.
-When infeasible to comply with Table 1 due to site-specific geology or topography, the QSD shall include in the SWPPP a justification for the use of an alternative method to protect slopes from erosion and sediment loss.
+When infeasible to comply with Table 1 due to site-specific geology or topography, the Qualified SWPPP Developer shall include in the SWPPP a justification for the use of an alternative method to protect slopes from erosion and sediment loss.

 Table 1 - Critical Slope and Sheet Flow Length Combinations for Linear Sediment Reduction Barrier